rencore/customization-guide/guide.md

 Single Page Applications hosted in SharePoint|Do|Still a reliable way of building applications for SharePoint Online.
 No alternative in the SharePoint Framework available at the moment.
 Provider-hosted add-ins|Do|Still valid approach for building SharePoint solutions.
 Consider SharePoint Framework client-side web parts instead unless you require web part isolation.
 SharePoint Framework client-side web parts|Do|Supported in both classic and modern UI.
 Actively developed and invested in.
+SharePoint Framework extensions|Do|Supported in modern UI.
+Actively developed and invested in.
+When working with classic UI, you need to use their equivalents such as Custom Actions or JSLink.
 Client-Side Object Model (CSOM)|Do|Simplifies communicating with SharePoint, actively managed.
 SLA-backed by Microsoft.
 SP PnP JS Core|Do|Significantly simplifies communicating with SharePoint in client-side solutions.
 Keep in mind that it's a community-driven effort with no SLA behind it.
 SP PnP Core|Do|Significantly simplifies communicating with SharePoint.
 Keep in mind that it's a community-driven effort with no SLA behind it.